svenvg93/GitBook/docker/metrics/cadvisor.md

 # cAdvisor

-cAdvisor (Container Advisor) provides container users an understanding of the resource usage and performance characteristics of their running containers.
-Discover how to set up and use cAdvisor with this guide, featuring step-by-step instructions on installation, configuration, and monitoring container performance metrics for optimized Docker environments.
+cAdvisor (Container Advisor) helps container users gain insight into resource usage and performance characteristics of their running containers.
+This guide provides step-by-step instructions for installing, configuring, and monitoring container performance metrics using cAdvisor, ideal for optimizing Docker environments.

 {% hint style="info" %}
 The step below might need adjustment to work in your environment!